-Nigeria appointed Acting President UN General Assembly - Nigeria Today
+Nigeria Appointed Acting President UN General Assembly - Nigeria Today

 The third report considered was the ‘Organisation of Work, Adoption of the Agenda and Allocation of Items: Appointment of Members of the International Civil Service Commission: report of the Fifth Committee’, with the appointment of Mr Vladimir Storozhev of the Russian Federation as a member effective May 11, 2017 to Dec.
 31, 2020.

-The post Nigeria appointed Acting President UN General Assembly appeared first on Vanguard News.
+The post Nigeria Appointed Acting President UN General Assembly appeared first on Ngyab.

 Do you something awesome to share with the world?
 Click here to share